Buenos Aires to Santa Rosa

 Then it was a straight stretch on Route 5 through the breadbasket of Argentina.
 An endless straight flat road through rich rural countryside with trucks buzzing past endlessly.
 The main highways are very busy and there is rarely a verge to ride on.
 Overtaking is a national sport.

 A couple of oversights by us, replaced Gayes bike seat which was chewing here backside, and my middle chain ring needed replacing.
 Chased up a new clip for one of our bags and fixed a small tear in our brand new tent.
-It´s amazing how many repairs were required after only 5 days.
+It was amazing how many repairs were required after only 5 days.